Meet the Associate Editors

 Estación Biológica de Doñana - CSIC, Spain

 Ismael's research aims at finding the evolutionary implications of animal pigmentation.
 He investigates how the physiological mechanisms behind the synthesis of pigments, particularly melanins, determine the relative costs and benefits of expressing pigmented traits and constrain other processes such as the capacity to adapt to certain environmental conditions.
 Ismael mainly uses birds as study models, and combines experimental laboratory designs with studies in wild populations as well as intraspecific studies with interspecific comparisons.
+Website.